 Community Giving, All Year Long

-As we embark on our sixth year of business here at Fancywork we are reflecting on how gratified we feel towards the warmth of our fiber arts community and the generosity you’ve all collectively shown through our year-round Community Giving program and events.
+As we embark on our eighth year of business here at Fancywork we are reflecting on how gratified we feel towards the warmth of our fiber arts community and the generosity you’ve all collectively shown through our year-round Community Giving program and events.

-Together we’ve raised over $12,300 for non-profits in our community and around the world including Warm Springs Community Action Team, Saving Grace, OUT Central Oregon, NeighborImpact, refugee relief in Ukraine through USA for UNHCR, and more.
-As we enter a post-pandemic era where authentic human connection remains elusive at times, we find ourselves particularly tuned to the emotional challenges faced by the younger members of society.
+Together we’ve raised nearly $17,000 for non-profits in our community and around the world including Warm Springs Community Action Team, Saving Grace, OUT Central Oregon, NeighborImpact, refugee relief in Ukraine through USA for UNHCR, and more.
+In an era where authentic human connection can feel elusive at times, we find ourselves particularly tuned to the emotional challenges faced by the younger members of society.
 With our community’s youth on our minds and in our hearts, we are proud to support Hearts Unknown Education (HÚE) through our Community Giving Program all year-round.

 Hearts Unknown Education (HÚE), is a 501(c)(3) non-profit based in Bend, Oregon, that uses the creative arts to offer imaginative experiences in a safe and supportive environment, guiding young people (K-12) who may be struggling emotionally – particularly those with anxiety or depression – or who may be having a tough time coping with the state of the world.
 HÚE’s Creative Wellness programs foster free expression while encouraging youth to explore their inner selves and emotions through art.